xhrana02/queens-code/README.md

 http://game-icons.net/ (all ability icons)

-## KNOWN BUGS:
+## Known bugs:

 #### QApplicationCore unexpected null

-BUG: run in debug -> during game -> game menu -> to title -> error in the console for every ice block
+Bug: run in debug -> during game -> game menu -> to title -> error in the console for every ice block
-REASON: If I don't delete the ice blocks at the end of the game (causing memory leak) the warnings don't show.
+Reason: If I don't delete the ice blocks at the end of the game (causing memory leak) the warnings don't show.
 No idea why.
-PRIORITY: 4/10 (Mild annoyance but could be a symptom of a more serious problem)
+Priority: 4/10 (Mild annoyance but could be a symptom of a more serious problem)

 #### Accidental game end in options menu

-BUG: during game -> game menu -> options -> fullscreen to windowed -> click in empty space -> jumps to main menu
+Bug: during game -> game menu -> options -> fullscreen to windowed -> click in empty space -> jumps to main menu
-REASON: Unknown
+Reason: Unknown
-PRIORITY: 3/10 (Game-breaking but rare and avoidable)
+Priority: 3/10 (Game-breaking but rare and avoidable)

 #### Macro redefinitions

-BUG: compile solution in MSVC -> macro redefinitions
+Bug: compile solution in MSVC -> macro redefinitions
-REASON: Multiple sources (GPUEngine and Microsoft) set the same OpenGL macros
+Reason: Multiple sources (GPUEngine and Microsoft) set the same OpenGL macros
-PRIORITY: 1/10 (Mild annoyance)
+Priority: 1/10 (Mild annoyance)